Diocesan Museum of Amalfi

 The Diocesan Museum of Amalfi (Museo Diocesano di Amalfi) is an art museum housed in the 9th century Basilica del Crocifisso di Amalfi (Basilica of the Crucifix) in Amalfi.
-It displays many of the treasures of the Roman Catholic Archdiocese of Amalfi-Cava de' Tirreni and is centrally located close to Amalfi Cathedral in Via Salita Episcopio.
+It displays many of the treasures of the Archdiocese of Amalfi-Cava de' Tirreni and is centrally located close to Amalfi Cathedral in Via Salita Episcopio.

 History

 The Museum is housed in the Basilica of the Crucifix – originally the Cathedral Church – whose origin dates back to the year 596.
 In 1100, the new cathedral was built next to it and together formed a single church of Romanesque style with six aisles.
 Later, in the Baroque period, they were covered with marble and stucco and restored as two separate and distinct churches.
 The restoration of the Basilica of the Crucifix, which was completed in 1994, eliminated the Baroque style, bringing out a very considerable portion of the medieval structure with the gallery of single and double windows that filter and distribute a magnificent light.
 The museum opened in 1996.